stretcharm/PBIDataComparison/README.md

 Set the Select Query for the Data you want to Compare.

 Query1 and Query2 can be the same or Different, but should Provide the same date range and columns.
 If the Column names are different alias one query so they have the same name.
 If the are the same you can Simple set let
        Source = Query1
    in
        Source
 in Query2

 Data Set need to have 2 fields
 - RecordKey = Unique key for the data.
-This can be a composite key by concatinating the columns into a unique RecordKey
+This can be a composite key by concatenating the columns into a unique RecordKey
 - RecordDate = Date of the Record or Dummy date like today if there is no Record Date
 - Attribute = The name of the data Attribute/element
 - Value = The result of the Attribute Value